To keep up to date with the latest in SaaS news, join our subscription list, and receive a free copy of SaaS Mag straight to your door click here

 Understanding how these big players come to list on public markets may be the key to parsing out who has the (unfair) advantage in 2019.
 While it remains to be seen whether the market for SaaS IPOs in 2019 will hit the levels of enthusiasm and optimism from investors and analysts witnessed throughout much of 2018, many experts are cautiously optimistic that more unicorns will come to market successfully either through IPO or Direct Floor Listing.

-What does seem clear is that SaaS has truly come of age as a proven and attractive business model and that in coming years there will be many more SaaS acquisitions and IPOs in the market.
+What does seem clear is that SaaS has truly come of age as a proven and attractive business model and that in the coming years there will be many more SaaS acquisitions and IPOs in the market.
 Every day new SaaS entrepreneurs and founders find their own “unfair advantage,” and solve problems customers never even knew they had.
 Just like Spotify, Dropbox, and DocuSign.

 As Drew Houston put it in his 2013 MIT Commencement address, “You only have to be right once.”